Forsberg, Neal lead Predators over Oilers 5-4

 Oilers: At St. Louis on Tuesday night.

-Predators: At Buffalo on Tuesday night
+Predators: At Buffalo on Tuesday night.